Complaints and Dispute Resolution

 • Failure to cooperate with a FINRA investigation is itself grounds for a bar, not just a fine or suspension.

-• A suspension over 2 years is effectively a bar; unpaid fines can trigger suspension or expulsion if not paid within 7 days.
+• A suspension over 2 years typically points to a bar, as a guideline and not an absolute cap; unpaid fines can trigger suspension or expulsion if not paid within 7 days.

 • Complaint records live at the OSJ, not each branch; hiding or altering them can bring criminal charges.